Reviews You Can Rely On

 Exercise Quality

 The Horizon 7.4 AT impressed me with its stability and power.
 Due in large part to its rapid response to input and its generous 60" deck surface.
 The speed and incline range are within expectations for a machine of this caliber, but its ergonomic and easy-to-use controls made it one of my favorites.
-The deck cushioning feels natural yet muted and, even at low speeds, provides a subtle cushion for my stride.
+The deck cushioning feels natural yet muted, and even at low speeds, it provides a subtle cushion for my stride.
 I found this machine especially comfortable when running at an incline.

 Testing accuracy and examining the elastomer-supported deck.